Posted Saturday, 20-Jun-2015

 Looking for a great way to bond with your Dad this Father’s Day?
-Here are 7 Father’s Day board games you might want to consider introducing to him.
+Here are 7 board game that are simple to explain and take less than an hour to play.

 A game of wits, If Wishes Were Fishes calls on players to catch the right fish at the most opportune time in order to make the most profit.
 The real twist of the game is the fish who grants wishes though, as this fish can turn the game on its head giving you a sudden advantage.

 Published by BoardGamePrices.com

 Kingdomino jumps on the roll & write party, Burgle Bros 2 slides into the vault, and some really exciting Kickstarter Projects in this week’s Board Game News Brief.